 60% of your roofing expenses go to labor, while 40% goes to the materials used.

-Hiring a professional is something you should not neglect, as this can actually ensure your roofing replacements are installed properly.
+You should not neglect to hire a roofing professional, as this can ensure your roofing replacements are installed properly.